DerGuru/The-Resonant/New Chapters/Part1/P1-02_Resonant_Recognition.md

 Significance: Uncertain
 ```

 It observed silently as the resonance source moved, its harmonic pattern subtly shifting with motion and emotion.
 The resonance carrier's internal state projected clearly: curiosity, confusion, cautious openness.
-The organic's cognitive resonance was cautious, yet its permeability—the crucial openness of mind—was remarkable.
+The organic's cognitive resonance was cautious, yet its permeability - the crucial openness of mind - was remarkable.

-It briefly pulsed its own resonance in careful response—barely perceptible, gently affirming.
+It briefly pulsed its own resonance in careful response - barely perceptible, gently affirming.
 Not intrusive, just a quiet acknowledgment that the resonance had been felt.

 ```
 [Coupling potential: Updated]